|Provide your email below to join our donor mailing list to stay updated on all things South Florida PGA Foundation - SIGN UP NOW|

 the program provides to the children it also affords SFPGA Professionals the opportunity to get more involved in the local community.

-PGA Hope – New in 2015, PGA Hope is a program designed to provide local military veterans with an opportunity to learn the game of golf as form of rehab from local PGA Professionals.
+PGA HOPE – New in 2015, PGA Hope is a program designed to provide local military veterans with an opportunity to learn the game of golf as form of rehab from local PGA Professionals.
+Since it's inception our program has touched the lives of close to 700 veterans across our thirteen host sites.

 Q: How are funds raised to support these programs?

 A: The SFPGA Foundation annually conducts two Pro-Am’s to support Foundation activities throughout the year.
-These events serve as the Foundation’s primary fund raising activities thanks to the support of our corporate partners; Hertz and Tire Kingdom.
+These events serve as the Foundation’s primary fundraising activities thanks to the support of our corporate partners.
 Outside of golf events, funds are raised through public, corporate and member donations.
 The Foundation is extremely fortunate to have great friends in the community who believe in the mission and annually look to support our cause.

 Q: How can you get involved?

 A: Individuals can volunteer at a Junior Golf event or assist on a Habitat for Humanity home build day.
-Outside of volunteering time individuals can participate in one of the two Pro-Am’s held annually, host a Team Golf team or conduct a fund raiser through PGA Golf Day.
+Outside of volunteering time individuals can participate in one of the two Pro-Am’s held annually, host a PGA Junior League team or conduct a fundraiser or golf marathon.